nttams/nttams.github.io/src/README.md

 I'm Tam, a software engineer.
 I like coding, hiking, and beaches.
 Currently, I'm interested in C++, Golang, Rust, and system designs.

-I graduated from Bach Khoa university as an automation system engineer.
-I also worked as a part-time automation system engineer from 3rd year, my work was to program for PLC, 6-axis robot controllers, and motion controllers.
+I graduated from Bach Khoa university as an mechatronics engineer.
+I had worked as a part-time automation engineer from 3rd year for 1.5 years, and 6 more months as a full time engineer.
+Most of work were to program PLC, 6-axis robot controllers, and motion controllers.
 I also collaborate with mechanical and electrical teams to design and assemble automation systems.

-Then I switched my career to software engineering.
-The first year, my work was about a large-scaled distributed system in telecom industry.
-Most of my daily jobs were to develop and maintain SIP framework, blacklisting, and network monitoring mechanisms.
-The last 4 months at the same company, I worked as a customer support engineer, the most important responsibility was to help to recover customers' live systems as soon as posible when something went wrong.
+After 2 years in automation industry, I switched my career to software engineering.
+The first year, I worked in telecom industry, with a very large-scaled distributed system.
+Most of my daily jobs were to develop and maintain SIP framework, caching, blacklisting, and network monitoring mechanisms.
+The last 4 months at the same company, I worked as a customer support engineer, the most important responsibility was to help customers to recover live systems as soon as posible when something went wrong.
 I also answered queries from customers from all over the world about system configuration, architectures, and behaviors.

+Some of my skills:
+* C++,
+* SIP, DNS protocols
+* UDP/TCP (socket handover, framing, queueing)
+* Singleton, state machine, caching
+* Linux, git

 ### Projects
 Most of my projects are on [github](https://github.com/nttams)